Ben Brading 4 min read

 Who needs a waste carrier licence?

 There are two tiers of waste carrier licences.
-In this section, we’ll cover the activities allowed by each licence:
+In this section, we cover the activities allowed by each type of licence.

 Lower tier waste carrier licence

-Crucially, a lower-tier waste carrier licence is required if you transport your own general business waste or recycling to a local commercial recycling centre.
+A lower-tier waste carrier licence is typically used by businesses that transport their own general business waste or recycling to a local commercial recycling centre.

 • Any business that transports waste they generate (except construction or demolition waste).